Malachite

 R: A Rhodochrosite specimen to die for!

-L: The 'Colorado Fire Necklace', featuring a magnificent
+L: The 'Colorado Fire Necklace', featuring a magnificent collection

-the Colorado School of Mines Geology Museum.
+Colorado School of Mines Geology Museum.

 R: A lovely Aragonite specimen at the Colorado School of Mines